Family Research Council: Justice Sunday

 Justice Sunday was the name for three religious conferences organized by FRC and Focus on the Family in 2005 and 2006.
 According to FRC, the purpose of the events was to "request an end to filibusters of judicial nominees that were based, at least in part, on the nominees' religious views or imputed inability to decide cases on the basis of the law regardless of their beliefs."

-Values Voter Summit
+Pray Vote Stand Summit

 Every fall, FRC Action (the political action group affiliated with FRC) holds an annual summit composed for conservative Christian activists and evangelical voters in Washington, D.C.
 The summit has been a place for social conservatives across the nation to hear Republican presidential hopefuls' platforms.
 Since 2007 a straw poll has been taken as a means of providing an early prediction of which candidate will win the endorsement of Christian conservatives.

 Ugandan Resolution

 In 2010, FRC paid $25,000 to congressional lobbyists for what they described as "Res.1064 Ugandan Resolution Pro-homosexual promotion" in a lobbying disclosure report.
 The US House of Representatives resolution condemned the Uganda Anti-Homosexuality Bill, a bill which, among other things, would have imposed either the death penalty or life imprisonment for sexual relations between persons of the same sex.

 Following exposure of the lobbying contribution in June 2010, FRC issued a statement denying that they were trying to kill the bill, but rather that they wanted to change the language of the bill "to remove sweeping and inaccurate assertions that homosexual conduct is internationally recognized as a fundamental human right."
 They further stated, "FRC does not support the Uganda bill, and does not support the death penalty for homosexuality – nor any other penalty which would have the effect of inhibiting compassionate pastoral, psychological, and medical care and treatment for those who experience same-sex attractions or who engage in homosexual conduct".
 The Ugandan Resolution was revived by Uganda's President Museveni in 2012.
 On 1 August 2014, however, the Constitutional Court of Uganda ruled the act invalid on procedural grounds.

 The FRC used one of Museveni's speeches in an e-mail to its supporters praising Uganda's commitment to Christian faith and "national repentance" around the time that he reintroduced the Anti-Homosexuality Bill.
 The speech did not refer to homosexuality specifically, but did mention "sexual immorality" among the sins for which Ugandans must repent.